-Lacey's love of design started at a young age when she took a paintbrush to the boring white walls of her Ohio bedroom and transformed them into a colorful lush, fairy-filled garden.
-Though her skills needed some time to develop, she had found her spark.
+Lacey's love of design started at a young age when she took a paintbrush to the boring white walls of her Ohio bedroom and transformed them into a colorful lush garden.
+Though her skills needed time to develop, she had found her spark.
 Lacey would later turn that spark into pure passion when she started working with a museum exhibit design firm, learning everything from AutoCad and Illustrator to how to use a chop saw and what a Hilti-bolt was.
 She went on to work for both Universal Studios and Warner Bros. in marketing and PR arenas where she learned more about the corporate world and the ins-and-outs of creating and working with brand guidelines.

 Since this lady naturally loves a party - she felt right at home combining the two elements in event design and production.
 After spending five years working with Allied Experiential, designing and executing events for brands such as New Balance, Chapstick, Zappos and Harry Potter, Lacey decided to start Crush so that she could return to “the studio” and focus on the design & build process.

 Chennelle has never been one to shy away from adventure and opportunity.
 She has just the right amount of experience, curiosity and passion to delve into the crazy world of events and design.
 Including her 10 years in the hospitality industry, Chennelle has experience in everything from mixology, to project management, to event sponsorship, coordination and design.

 If there is one thing Chennelle is truly passionate about, it is bringing people together.
 She understands that events, especially the planning and coordination aspect, are what bring people together in a common space to share in an experience.
 She appreciates the nuances of how design and production work together to bring an event to life.
 She has worked with such companies as Starwood Hotels, Kaiser Permanente, the Colorado Lottery and TEDxMileHigh.
 With her varied and growing skill set, Chennelle is sure to manage the shit out of any project.